Random surfaces with large systoles: Random regular covers

 \begin{thm} Let $X$ be a closed orientable hyperbolic surface.
 Moreover, let $\mathbf{G}$ be a connected, simply connected, simple algebraic group defined over $\QQ$.
 Then there exists a prime $p_0$ such that, with high probability as $\card{\FF}\to\infty$,

 for any sequence of finite fields $\FF$ whose characteristics all exceed $p_0$. \end{thm}

 Before we get to the proof of this theorem, we record two lemmas that we will need.
-The first of these is a standard consequence of the \u{S}varc--Milnor lemma.
+The first of these is a standard consequence of the \u{S}varc--Milnor lemma (see for instance \cite[Proposition 8.19]{BridsonHaefliger}).

 \begin{lem} Let $S$ be a finite generating set of $\Gamma$ and let $\tau_S(\gamma)$ denote the translation length of $\gamma \in \Gamma$ on the Cayley graph $\mathrm{Cay}(\Gamma, S)$ of $\Gamma$ with respect to $S$.
 Then there exists a constant $K_{X,S}>0$ such that